tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

 }
 ````

 To define the options simply set the ``items`` list.
-In the example three doubles get added.
+In the example three doubles are set.

 ````kotlin
 comboBox.items = mutableListOf(0.0, 1.0, 2.0)